 Questions and Prompts to Measure Self-Efficacy

-This document, compiled by a Research Team at UCL, provides guidance material to assist Health Trainer Services in assessing clients’ confidence and beliefs in their ability to achieve their health goals – that is, their ‘self efficacy’.
+This document, compiled by a Research Team at UCL, provides guidance material to assist Health Trainer Services in assessing clients’ confidence and beliefs in their ability to achieve their health goals – that is, their ‘self-efficacy’.
 The document contains questions and prompts which can be used to measure self-efficacy during a consultation.

 Self-Efficacy and Health Behaviour Theories

-This study examines Self-Efficacy and Health Behaviour Theories.
+This study examines the Self-Efficacy and Health Behaviour Theories.
 According to Social Cognitive Theory, a personal sense of control facilitates a change of health behaviour.
 This research looks at perceived self-efficacy in relation to physical exercise, smoking, alcohol consumption and other health issues.

 The Importance of Self-Efficacy in Academic Motivation

-This article, written by Barry J. Zimmerman of the Graduate School and University Center of City University of New York, outlines the importance of self-efficacy and in particular, the role of self-efficacy in academic motivation.
+This article, written by Barry J. Zimmerman of the Graduate School and University Center of City, University of New York, outlines the importance of self-efficacy and in particular, the role of self-efficacy in academic motivation.

 This fact sheet from ReachOut.com entitled ‘Self-talk – having good thoughts’, explains how positive self-talk will help boost your confidence, build your self-esteem and make you feel better about yourself.